bract/bract.core/README.md

 Bract does not aim to:

 - Prescribe what environments (Dev/QA/Prod etc.) you may have
+- Limit your application initialization to a rigid set of choices
 - Make you use dependency injection, let alone any particular DI library
+- Discourage you from using dependency injection

 [Keypin](https://github.com/kumarshantanu/keypin) is the only _bract.core_ dependency for config support.
 While